smd89xx/project-daisy/README.md

 Project Daisy
 =============

-It's a thing.
-You shouldn't be seeing this thing yet.
+It's a SEGA Genesis game thing.

 ## How 2 build thing

 ### Dependencies

 - [Marsdev Toolchain (Linux/macOS)](https://github.com/andwn/marsdev)

+    - It is recommended to set `MARSDEV` to your home directory if you use VSCode; it reduces a bit of setup for code completion.

 - [SGDK (Windows)](https://github.com/Stephane-D/SGDK)

 - [MDSDRV MML Compiler](https://github.com/superctr/ctrmml)

 ### Building